xndlnk/microservice-visualization/README.md

-# Microservice Visualization with TADIS (Tool for Architecture Discovery)
+# Microservice Visualization

 ![Hex.pm](https://img.shields.io/hexpm/l/plug.svg)
 [![Automated Release Notes by gren](https://img.shields.io/badge/%F0%9F%A4%96-release%20notes-00B2EE.svg)](https://github-tools.github.io/github-release-notes/)

-This repository contains software for analyzing and visualizing the topology of microservice systems.
+This repository contains tools for analyzing and visualizing the topology of microservice systems.

+The main tool is the **Tool for Architecture Discovery (TADIS)**.

-## Architecture
+## TADIS Architecture

 TADIS consists of two microservices: an analyzer backend and a UI frontend (see the architecture picture below).